 Student Signature:

-Student Name (plea ase print):
+Student Name (please print):

 Student ID: Grade: Date:

-As the parent/guard Policy when my student the District or while Should my student that any violation of consequences.
-I fur Internet, but cannot users.
-I agree not to accept responsibility dent(s) or family are a e accessing the District (s) violate the policy, a f the policy is prohibit of ther understand that t guarantee that all co to hold the District rest by when my student(s) my student(s) to use derstand, and agree to the Technology Acceptable Us using electronic devices owned, leased, or operated let Wi-Fi/Internet, even if using a personal device. access privileges may be revoked.
-I also understand ted and may result in disciplinary or legal the District has taken steps to control access to the entroversial information will be inaccessible to stude sponsible for materials acquired on the network and uses District technology outside the school setting.
-District technology and network resources, including
+Parent Technology Usage Agreement Permission Form As the parent/guardian, I have read, understand, and agree to the Technology Acceptable Policy when my student(s) or family are using electronic devices owned, leased, or operative District or while accessing the District Wi-Fi/Internet, even if using a personal device Should my student(s) violate the policy, access privileges may be revoked.
+I also underst that any violation of the policy is prohibited and may result in disciplinary or legal consequences.
+I further understand that the District has taken steps to control access to Internet, but cannot guarantee that all controversial information will be inaccessible to susers.
+I agree not to hold the District responsible for materials acquired on the network accept responsibility when my student(s) uses District technology outside the school sett give permission for my student(s) to use District technology and network resources, included in the Internet. ted by e. cand the tudent and ing.
+I

+Parent/Guardian Signature:

-Parent/Guardian N ame (please print):
+Parent/Guardian Name (please print):

 Date: